Impact of GST on Agriculture Sector in India

 • Hand pumps and parts

-The following are the types of agricultural tools which come under the 12% GST rate category:
+The following are the types of agricultural tools that come under the 12% GST rate category:

 • Machinery used for Milking and daily activities.